Create a free Google XML sitemap with our free sitemap generator tool

 LastMod: We have chosen to exclude the tag because unless you’re constantly manually updating your sitemap with our tool and re-uploading it, you’d incorrectly be telling Google that you never update your pages.
 We avoid this by excluding the tag.

-ChangeFreq: We have chosen to include the change frequency tag and set it to “daily” for ever page to encourage Google to keep returning to your website and look for updates and improvements.
+ChangeFreq: We have chosen to include the change frequency tag and set it to “daily” for every page to encourage Google to keep returning to your website and look for updates and improvements.
 We have learned in our research, however, that Google may ignore this tag anyway.

 Priority: We have chosen to exclude this tag because Google has stated that they ignore it: “Google does not currently consume the attribute in sitemaps.”